 Lee Jun-bae from Cosmax

-What is the Beauty of Joseon Dynasty Cream?
+What Is the Beauty of Joseon Dynasty Cream?

 For those unfamiliar with the Beauty of Joseon Dynasty Cream, it is a moisturizer that embraces natural oriental beauty.
 The name itself symbolizes skincare extracted from ancient Korean dynasties.
 Many call it “hanbang,” but it is slightly less hanbang than Hanyul*, Sulwhasoo*, and History of Whoo*.